What is Included with Prisma Cloud

 - Visibility, exposure, and classification of S3 buckets & objects on the new Data Dashboard, Data Inventory, and Object Explorer.

 Prisma Cloud Data Security uses Palo Alto Networks’ Enterprise DLP and WildFire services to process and scan S3 objects for sensitive data and malware.
 When S3 objects are sent to Enterprise DLP for analysis, these objects are stored temporarily in Prisma Cloud’s S3 buckets for less than 24 hours, and then deleted.
+Additionally, the files with .avro, .ORC, and .parquet extensions are stored up to 7 days.
 Enterprise DLP does not retain any data after it provides a data classification verdict on your files.
 Files processed by WildFire follow the standard retention policy for Wildfire.

 - S3 objects in standard storage class only are ingested for scanning.

-- For data classification and malware scanning, the uncompressed file size must be less than 20MB.
-For example, if the file size is 25MB, but was compressed to under 20MB the file will not be successfully scanned.
+- For all other supported file types, uncompressed file size must be less than 20MB.
+For example, if the file size is more than 20MB, but was compressed to under 20MB the file will not be successfully scanned.

 - For ML-based classification scanning, the file size must be less than 1MB.